 1 Test the convergence of an infinite series and express a function in terms of power series.
 2 Apply the techniques of multivariable differential calculus to determine extrema and series expansions of a function of several variables.
-3 Use the concept of integration of higher dimensions to solve the problems in engineering 4 Justify solutions of linear system of equations analytically and compute eigenvalues and eigenvectors of a square matrix 5 Classify the nature of a quadratic form
+3 Extend the concept of integration to higher dimensions and use it to solve problems in engineering.
+4 Solve a linear system of equations analytically and compute eigenvalues and eigen vectors of a square matrix 5 Diagonalize a matrix and identify the nature of a quadratic form